indmdev/indmshopbot/README.md

 - 👍 Sales Management - Under "My Sales Box":

-      - ✅ Sales List - List of all your Sales.
+      - ✅ Sales-List - List of all your Sales.
       - ✅ Select A Group Of Sales You Made - To  start managing your sales.
       - ✅ Confirm Payment Button - To confirm manual payment for the selected sales.
       - ✅ Re-Stock Button - To Re-Stock the product of the selected sales.